 After warming (from very cold weather, it may take up to 2 hours), place it back in your vehicle, and see if it will start.

-If those tips don’t work, it’s time for a jump.
+If the above tips don’t work, it’s time for a jump.

-You need another car that runs well, another driver, eye protection, and a set of battery cables.
+You need another car that has the battery fully charged, another driver, eye protection, and a set of battery cables.

-Position the running car as close to the car with the dead battery, facing each other if it’s possible
+Position the running car as close to the car with the dead battery, facing each other if it’s possible, at 80cm (32 inches).

 Allow the dead battery to charge for a few minutes (it may be helpful to rev the car a bit, 2000 rpm is plenty).
 When the weather is cold, first let the water warm up to 90 degrees C before revving it up to 2000 rpm, in this time the oil also has time to lubricate all the necessary pipes.